Open Government Initiative

-For more information about the agency and how it is organized, go to: www.ssa.gov/agency.
+For more information about the agency and how it is organized, go to: About the SSA.

-For more information about our programs and benefits, go to: www.socialsecurity.gov.
+For more information about our programs and benefits, go to: SSA Homepage.

 This dataset provides field office claims pending counts by year at the national level beginning with federal fiscal year 2006 and onward.
 The count includes all claims pending (in process and not yet adjudicated) in the field offices.
 From fiscal year 2009 onwards, we started including counts from field offices in the Payment Centers — principally Workload Support Units (WSUs).
 “Claims” include applications for Retirement and Survivor Insurance (RSI), RSI Dependent, Disability Insurance (DI), DI Dependent, Supplemental Security Income (SSI) Aged, and SSI Blind/Disabled.